xsedla1y/digital-electronics-2/Project2/README.md

 ## Hardware description

 In our project we use the Arduino UNO board, which is based on the ATMEGA328P AVR chip.
-External components are also used, such as an analog joystick, a rotary encoder, an agilent LCD display and 7 different colored LEDs.
+We're using some external components: joystick and two SG90 servos.
+Joystick is connected into the analog terminal and operates these servos via A/D conversion - it switches output terminals and changes the duty cycle of the PWM signals.

 ![arduino uno pinout](images/arduino_pinout.png)